 Vice Regal Patron

-Bus Stop Films has been honoured to have His Excellency General The Honourable David Hurley AC DSC (Ret’d) join Bus Stop Films in the capacity of Vice Regal Patron.
+Bus Stop Films was honoured to have His Excellency General The Honourable David Hurley AC DSC (Ret’d) join Bus Stop Films as our ‘former vice regal patron 2016 – 2019’

 “Bus Stop Films is creating a more inclusive world in an incredibly unique and powerful way – film.
 They have a brilliant track record of impact when it comes to the development of their student’s English skills, living skills, communication and work ready skills, and I am excited to be a part of their journey as Patron.”